 A maximum of 210 quota spots are available to athletes to compete in biathlon at the games.
 A maximum 105 men and 105 women may qualify.

 Each biathlon event is treated as a race, with athletes skiing through a trail whose distance is divided into shooting rounds.
 Depending on the event, missed shots result in additional time or distance being added to the athlete's total.

-The word "biathlon" comes from the Greek word for "two tests", and is today seen as the joining of two sports; skiing and shooting.
+The word "biathlon" comes from the Greek word for "two tests", and is today seen as the joining of two sports: skiing and shooting.

 Biathlon has its roots in the snow-covered forests of Scandinavia, where people would hunt on skis with rifles slung over their shoulders.
 In the 18th century, Norwegian skiing regiments began organising military skiing contests, which served as a precursor to the biathlon in modern times.

-Prior to the biathlon debut at the 1960 Winter Olympics, an antiquated form of the sport was featured at the 1924, 1928, 1936, and 1948 Winter Olympics: the military patrol.
+Prior to the debut of biathlon at the 1960 Winter Olympics, an antiquated form of the sport was featured at the 1924, 1928, 1936, and 1948 Winter Olympics: the military patrol.
 The event consisted of athletes competing in cross-country skiing, ski mountaineering and rifle shooting.
 Medals were awarded for the event in 1924, but it was a demonstration event for the other three Winter Games.

 At the 1960 Squaw Valley Games, biathlon made its debut with the men's 20 km individual event.
 Women’s biathlon made its first appearance on the Olympic programme in Albertville in 1992.
 Over the years, new events have been added to the biathlon competition at the Games.
 The most recent addition is the mixed relay, which was introduced at Sochi 2014.

 Germany and Norway have dominated the biathlon competition at the Winter Olympics, collecting 52 (19 golds) and 41 (16 golds) respectively.